karenkrejcie/create_github.io/README.md

-# create_github.io
+#Week 1
-Karen's directions on how to create a github.io site
+##Document describing how to create a username.github.io site

+My version of how to make this magic happen!